-Study Guides: Study guides should be used after you have read the chapter.
+Bonus Study Guides: Study guides should be completed after you have read the chapter.
 What I'd like from each of you is to fill out the study guide and submit them for credit.
-Each study guide will be worth 20 points.
+Each study guide will be worth up to 5 bonus points.
 Explain to me what each section means.
 When the study guide says "Understand..." or "Explain..." you are expected to describe that concept in full, complete sentences.
 Unless specifically asked to list something, you should not list anything.
 I am not looking for a 10 page paper, only the basics from the chapter for each idea on the study guide.
-The study guide needs to be submitted before you take the exam for each unit.
 Tell me what you have read from the textbook (of course in your own words).
 I have read the textbook, so I want you to let me know you comprehend the material.
 Each student is REQUIRED to produce their own study guides (making sure to use the template provided).
 No study guides should be the exact same from any other student in the course as this would be plagiarism.
 Plagiarism will result in a zero score.
 Any content found to be copied from the internet, textbook, or another student is also plagiarism.
 EVERYTHING IN YOUR OWN WORDS.
 You paid for the information in the text, you did not pay to take those words as your own.
+Partial credit for incomplete study guides may be given at the discretion of the instructor.
+Study guides contain a large amount of test information/ideas/concepts.
+It is at the student's discretion if they want to take the time to complete them.
+Study guides need to be submitted by the deadline.
+Dropboxes for study guides will be removed after the due date.
+NO late work is accepted.

 Quizzes: Each quiz (one for each chapter) will be posted and available for you in Blackboard when released by the instructor at their discretion (online: these are available as you finish content).
 You should fill out the 5 question quiz after you have filled out the study guide for each chapter.
-Quizzes are worth 10 points each.
+Quizzes are worth 5 points each.
 The questions on each of these quizzes are from the content in the chapter specified and lecture videos.
 You may use your books to fill out these quizzes.
 They are NOT timed so take your time to look up the answers.
 Quizzes not completed by the deadline given in the classroom or schedule will not be reopened.

-Exams: Exams will be open to each of you as you complete and submit both the study guides for each chapter and each quiz from the unit.
+Exams: Exams will be open to each of you as you complete and submit both the activity assignments for each chapter and each of the quizzes from the unit.
 You CANNOT take the exam before submitting each of these components for each chapter.
 So you will need to submit study guides and quizzes for chapters 1 & 2 before the exam for unit one will open for you.
 You can take exams early if you have submitted the previous items.
 Exams will be administered online.
 You HAVE to use the Tegrity tool during the exam which will require you to use a webcam.
 You will have to show a photo ID to the camera that shows your image as well as your name at the beginning of the exam as proof of identity.
 Please see the Tegrity file for exam instructions.